ShivamTejpal/ShivamTejpal/README.md

 👨‍💻 About Me:
 - 🎓 Studied Computer Science and Engineering at Dy Patil International University.
-- 🌱 Currently learning Full-stack development.
-- 🔭 Working on machine learning projects, especially in image classification.
+- 🔭 Working on Selenium Automation, machine learning projects, APIs.
 - 👯 Open to collaborating on interesting projects.
 - 📫 You can reach me at: [Shivamtejpal86@gmail.com](mailto:Shivamtejpal86@gmail.com).
 - 🌐 Connect with me on [LinkedIn](https://www.linkedin.com/in/shivam-tejpal/)!